-When both bail and bail bonds involve putting up some property at risk, and when bail bonds cost some service fee, why is it better to take a bail bond instead of posting bail?
+When bail and bail bonds involve putting up some property at risk, and when bail bonds cost some service fee, why is it better to take a bail bond instead of posting bail?

 This is very important if you are cash-strapped.
 Even if you have the money, being formally charged means you would have several other important uses for that m ney.
 The money you would use to post bail could be better served in finding a good lawyer who can argue your case.

 Having charges leveled against yourself could be very taxing for your mental health.
-It could also be such a chore to arrange for the bail money when dealing with what has happened and process all of this.
+It could also be a chore to arrange the bail money when dealing with what has happened and process all of this.

 When you hire a bail bonds agent, you are not simply getting a bail bond!
 You are also getting the experience of a bail bonds agent as well.

-It could be difficult to figure out the bail process by yourself but getting a bail bond saves you from the hassle of that as well – you are not only getting a bail bond, but you are also getting the expertise of the bondman.
+It could be challenging to figure out the bail process by yourself but getting a bail bond saves you from the hassle of that as well – you are not only getting a bail bond, but you are also getting the expertise of the bondman.